dmorl/MichiganCOVID/README.md

 * Description: Probable deceased COVID cases across Michigan identiyfing as Multiple Races
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset

 PD_Other
 * Column: DG
 * Description: Probable deceased COVID cases across Michigan identifying as Other
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset

 PD_RaceNR
 * Column: DH
 * Description: Probable deceased COVID cases across Michigan of unknown/not reported race
 * Values: Integer
 * Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+* Missing values reason: This value may be missing if not applicable or not provided <br />